 Things to Note

 While most parents are aware of the harm done to a victim, many are unaware of the negative consequences for the bystanders.
-Just as the victims do, bystanders suffer from being exposed to the aggression, even if it is not directed at them:

 - become vicarious victims,

 - feel an increased sense of vulnerability,

 - may experience a lowered sense of self-esteem as they feel helpless to confront the situation,